Now that we’ve established what energy is, let’s talk about what energy feels like.

 - If you don’t eat enough, it can make you tired.
 But, during starvation or semi-starvation, you can feel unusually wired due to the increase of stress hormones in your body.
 (Many of my busy clients get excited about this, but they quickly lose interest when I explain how it’s not a long-term plan for optimal performance).

-Have you ever tracked your food?
+Have you ever journaled about your food?
 If so, what did you get from it?
-Drop me a note on that in the comments below.
+Drop me a note on that in the comments below and let’s discuss.